microsoft/azure-pipelines-yaml/design/pipeline-triggers.md

 Triggers are events on which you can start your pipeline run automatically.
 You can enable triggers on your pipeline by subscribing to both internal and external events.

+An event can be completion of a process, status udpate from a service or a timed event.

 At high level there are 3 different types of pipeline triggers.
 1. Resource triggers
 2. Schedule triggers